Community Living Services for Adults

 Frequently Asked Questions

+What about liability?
 As a responsible employer, you are already providing a healthy and safe workplace, WCB and general insurance coverage.
 Hiring someone with a developmental disability does not increase your liability.
 If there is a medical condition or anything else that could affect health and safety on the job, you will know about it, just as you would with any other employee.
-Job Coaches, employees of Community Connections, are covered through Community Connections, and are not a liability to your business.
+Job coaches, as employees of Community Connections, are covered through Community Connections, and are not a liability to your business.

 Annual activities include camping, cultivating and caring for the Community Garden, fundraising for and participating in the Relay for Life and raising community awareness every October during Community Living Month.

 Weekly group lunches provide an opportunity for participants to gain knowledge, skills and confidence in meal preparation and cooking.
 Educational activities such as sign language has greatly improved communication and conversation skills.
 Numerous educational in-services such as bike and fire safety, bear awareness, natural composting, oral hygiene care, fishing, card making, food safe, nutritional counseling, karate, music and many more have enhanced the life experiences of our participants.
 The individualized Community Inclusion Program is dedicated to offering activities and programs that will further personal development and empower our participants to explore their dreams, goals and creativity.

 For more information, call our Revelstoke Adult Development Services office on (250) 814 9035.

 Home sharing is a residential option in which an adult with a developmental disability shares a home with someone who is contracted to provide ongoing support.
 Home sharing may be offered by community-based agencies or directly by CLBC.
 Homes may be owned or rented by the home sharing provider or by the individual requiring support.
 In some situations, the home sharing provider’s family lives in the home.
 In others, people live together as roommates in a reciprocal relationship.